Volvo XC60 Review 2025

 Value for Money Rating

 Volvo is serious about being a premium brand, and the prices of the XC60 reflect that.
-All three trim levels are generous when it comes to equipment, though, and there is a range of engines to suit all needs.
-The two plug-in hybrid versions are particularly efficient if charged regularly.
+All trim levels are generous when it comes to equipment, though, and the range of engines on offer over time have had a big focus on economy.
+The two plug-in hybrid versions could be particularly efficient if charged regularly and used correctly.

 Do not mistake the Volvo XC60 for being an affordable SUV.
 Pricing is suitably premium, with the cheapest model being the XC60 Core with a B5 petrol engine.
-Even this will require at least £47,500 – and that’s before you add any options, of course.
+Even this will cost you upwards of £48,000, and that’s before you add any options, of course.

 Volvo only offers the XC60 with a three-year or 60,000-mile warranty.
 This feels a little miserly, but it matches that offered by other premium European marques.